dprint/dprint/docs/process-plugin-development.md

   - `1` - Change
     - u32 (4 bytes) - Content length
     - Formatted file text

+#### `11` - Set max threads

+The CLI may tell the process plugin it can increase the number of threads it's using for formatting.
+To start, process plugins should be capped at 1 thread.

+Request body:

+- u32 (4 bytes) - Max number of threads.

+No response.

 ### Creating a `.exe-plugin` file